 When and Who to Wear Tallit

-In some communities in Eastern European, boys usually wear tallit katan in as early as 3 years old but only start wearing tallit gadol.
-Moreover, the large tallit is regularly worn after marriage.
+In some communities in Eastern European, boys usually wear tallit katan in as early as three years old but only start wearing tallit gadol.
+Moreover, the large tallit regularly is worn after marriage.
 Western Europeans and Sephardic however, start wearing this much earlier.
 Men are the only ones required to wear such tallit.

 Why don’t Women wear Tallith?

 The reason why men only wear the Tallits (Jewish prayer shawl) is that women according to the Torah and Kabbalah more spiritually corrected than men, and the mitzvah of tzitzit is intended to fix men’s souls in a way that is, in women, already corrected.